 Extracts from SPS Committee meeting summary reports

-The United States expressed concerns over India's new fumigation requirements which entered into force on 1 January and 6 February 2004.
+In March 2004, the United States expressed concerns over India's new fumigation requirements which entered into force on 1 January and 6 February 2004.
 These regulations were not notified to the WTO until 4 March 2004 as G/SPS/N/IND/12 and Members did not have an opportunity to provide comments.
 With respect to almonds, phoshpine had been an effective treatment to control pests of concern to India prior to the imposition of the new regulations.
 This treatment was supported by scientific literature that had been presented to India for examination.
 India was requested to revise its measures accordingly.
 With regards to solid wood packing, India's measures deviated substantially from international standard ISPM 15, particularly in relation to requirements for physotsanitary documentation and the lack of scientific justification for treatment requirements.
 Under the new regulation, both the consignment and packing material were to be treated and by implication, untreated consignments, or those without phytosanitary certification would not be allowed to enter India.
 Furthermore, India's requirement that packing material be treated with methyl bromide for 32 hours exceeded ISPM 15 requirement of 16 hours.
 India was requested to provide scientific justification for this divergence or revise its measures accordingly.

 The European Communities rejected India's claim that these measures conformed to international standards and therefore did not have to be notified.
 The lapse of two months in notifying the WTO after implementation of the measures denied countries the opportunity to comment on them.
 The European Communities requested India to defer the implementation of the new measures until the normal 60-day comment period expired.
 Canada shared the concern about the lack of adequate comment period and stated that Canada became aware of the new requirements when its pulse exports to India were rejected.
 India had temporarily agreed to accept Canadian pulse shipments without fumigation until 30 April 2004.
 However, India's refusal to consider alternatives to fumigation treatment was unacceptable, given that Canada's climate made fumigation unnecessary.
 Furthermore, Canada had been free of the relevant pests for 20 years and had been shipping products to India for several years without problems.
 Canada urged India to use the least trade-restrictive measures as stipulated in the SPS Agreement.
 Chile and New Zealand shared the concerns expressed by the previous countries above, particularly those related to certification requirements and the lack of adequate comment period.